VirendraChavda/scriber/README.md

 # SmartScriber - A Smart Transcription Application

 <p align="justify">
-**SmartScriber** is a React-based web application that leverages modern AI technologies for smart transcription.
+<strong>SmartScriber</strong> is a React-based web application that leverages modern AI technologies for smart transcription.
 The app is designed to provide efficient and accurate speech-to-text capabilities, along with other smart features like translation and transcription management.
 </p>

-This application is built using **Vite** and **React** and is hosted on **GitHub Pages**.
+This application is built using <strong>Vite</strong> and <strong>React</strong> and is hosted on <strong>GitHub Pages</strong>.

 ## Live Demo